May 23, 2026 5 MIN READ

 Its star-centric cast features All Pros at every level, the pass rush is deep, and the assembled cornerback contingent of Quinyon Mitchell, Cooper DeJean and free-agent addition Riq Woolen might be the best in football.

 But one position that’s under the microscope is safety.
-Second-year pro Drew Mukuba, appearing in 11 games last season, headlines the room following a strong emergence during a rookie season that ended prematurely due to injury.
+Second-year pro Drew Mukuba, appearing in 11 games last season, headlines the room following an encouraging emergence during a rookie season that ended prematurely due to injury.

 Mukuba has the necessary tools, namely the football IQ and ball skills, to make a jump in his second season.
-The Texas product enters the spotlight in 2026.
+His instincts for the position were lauded during the pre-draft process, as was his coverage acumen.
+The Texas product now steps into the spotlight.

 While the Eagles certainly have time to figure it out, the spot opposite Mukuba remains unsettled.